 We have financed our operations from inception primarily through sales of equity securities, contract payments payable to us under our collaboration agreements and equipment financing arrangements.
-We believe that our existing capital resources, including the net proceeds to us from the recently completed offering of our common stock in February and March 2004 and anticipated proceeds from current and future collaborations, will be sufficient to support our current operating plan through the second quarter of 2006.
+We believe that our existing capital resources and anticipated proceeds from current and future collaborations, will be sufficient to support our current operating plan through 2005.
 Our operations will require significant additional funding in large part due to our research and development expenses, future preclinical and clinical-testing costs, increases in our facilities costs and the absence of any meaningful revenues for the foreseeable future.
 The amount of future funds needed will depend largely on the success of our collaborations and our research activities, and we do not know whether additional financing will be available when needed, or that, if available, we will obtain financing on terms favorable to our stockholders or us.
 We have consumed substantial amounts of capital to date, and operating expenditures are expected to increase over the next several years as we expand our research and development activities.